 The American Board of Childhood Developmental Disorders®

-The American Board of Childhood Developmental Disorders® (or ABCDD) is a neurological specialty certification in the assessment and treatment of neurological development in pediatric patients.
-The ABCDD is a sub-agency of the American College of Functional Neurology® (ACFN), a non-profit certification organization dedicated to serving and protecting its stakeholders, which consist of the public and its health care members, by certifying excellence in practice.
+The American Board of Childhood Developmental Disorders® (ABCDD) is a neurological specialty certification in the assessment and treatment of neurological development in pediatric patients.
+The ABCDD is a sub-agency of the American College of Functional Neurology® (ACFN), a non-profit certification organization dedicated to serving and protecting its members, by certifying excellence in practice.
 The ABCDD administers certification examinations and maintains certification renewal processes.
 The ABCDD issues a Certificate of Qualification and a Fellowship in Childhood Developmental Disorders, indicated by the credentials CABCDD® and FABCDD® respectively.

 Fellowship Credentials – FABCDD®:

-Both FABCDD® and the term Fellow of the American Board of Brain Injury and Rehabilitation are federally protected and trademarked terms to describe the highest level of certification by the ABCDD.
+Both FABCDD® and the term Fellow of the American Board of Childhood Development Disorders are federally protected and trademarked terms to describe the highest level of certification by the ABCDD.

-Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 350 credit hours of training in childhood developmental disorders in an ACFN approved educational program.
-Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and pediatric neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.
+Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 200 credit hours of training in clinical neuroscience, and 150 credit hours of training in childhood developmental disorders in an ACFN approved educational program.

 Certificate of Qualification – CABCDD®